margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of religion and a higher spirituality.
 America is a story of progress.
 America is a story of thanksgiving.
+America is a story of exploring.
+America is a story of discovery.

 America is a country of beliefs.
 America is a country of music.